manifold-lang/manifold-frontend/README.md

 ## Booleans

-The most fundamental type in Manifold is the `manifold.Boolean` type.
-A `manifold.Boolean` represents a single bit of information (true or false), represented as `manifold.true` or `manifold.false`.
+The most fundamental type in Manifold is the `Boolean` type.
+A `Boolean` represents a single bit of information (true or false), represented as `true` or `false`.
 For example, we might turn on our time machine by setting

 ```
-manifold.Boolean timeMachineOn = manifold.true
+Boolean timeMachineOn = true
 ```

 The compiler can generally infer the type of a variable so it is equivalent to write

 ```
-transmogrifier = manifold.true
+transmogrifier = true
 ```

 ## Annotations